-Her mother, the sole wage earner of the family, her mother, had been one of the deceased and the family was destitute.
-The AACDP raised about $1000 which paid for the funeral and gave them a start on building a traditional house on land their mother had bought years ago.
+Her mother, the sole wage earner of the family, was one of the deceased, and the family was destitute.
+The AACDP raised about $1000, which paid for the funeral and gave the family a start on building a traditional house on land her mother had bought years before.
 Later we helped Holliness go to nursing school.

 The village of Jack Mwanapapa celebrates their solar water system